 Some of the significant environmental and social implications of ice loss on this scale are summarized in a 2019 article by Rasul and Molden.
 These, and others, can be summarized as follows:

-- When glaciers shrink, bare rock is exposed, and that has a higher albedo than the glacier did, so heats up more.
+- When glaciers recede, bare rock is exposed, and that has a lower albedo than the glacier did, so heats up more.

 - Sea level rise is an obvious consequence of glacial melting and the amount of melting experienced in the past several years contributes approximately 2 mm to sea level rise each year.